OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 I am that new learner -- trying to figure out how to even start this project.
 Let me guide you into what I believe you will find will be a very advantageous and satisfying project.

-**Busy Life Note**

-I am super busy until the middle of February 2024 -- thus I will update this project readme/wiki slowly until then.
-By mid February I will start writing much more often.
-Any questions before?
-Please email me to:  hschneidermd@alum.mit.edu

---

 ![assembled robot car](robotcar.jpg)